 The Cons of Rain Jackets You Should Be Aware of

 As with anything, there are always a few downsides.
-Don’t worry, they’re not drastic, but it pays to be aware of them just in case you find out one of them is a real deal breaker.
+Don’t worry.
+They’re not drastic, but it pays to be aware of them just in case you find out one of them is a real deal breaker.
 A commonly raised issue is that rain jackets can be hard to stay cool in.
-Of course, on the Camino de Santiago, you would opt for one with minimal thermal lining, because you just don’t need it.
+Of course, on the Camino de Santiago, you would opt for one with minimal thermal lining because you don’t need it.
 But even that can cause you to overheat.

 Without much natural airflow around your upper body and with a rucksack on your back, you might find that your rain jacket is a bit too warm for you most of the time.
 The other issue that people commonly raise is the price.
 Rain jackets, by their very nature, will cost considerably more than ponchos.
 You could argue that that’s because you are getting a lot more for your money, but if it’s budget protection you’re looking for, a rain jacket may not be the ideal solution for you.

 The Pros of Ponchos

 Ponchos are great for a number of reasons.
 Firstly, they’re a budget form of rain protection that will do the job for a short walking holiday or weekend away.
 This means that you can have plenty of money left over to enjoy the sights and mix with the locals in town when you get to your destination for the night.
 (Read my reviews of the best rain ponchos and Canada Goose vs North Face)